alexwarren/techdebtguide/articles/case-study-stack-overflow.md

 permalink: case-study-stack-overflow
 ---

 For several years I worked as a web developer at [Stack Overflow](https://stackoverflow.com/).
 As with every company, Stack Overflow has some technical debt in its systems (remember, [technical debt is inevitable](/inevitability-of-technical-debt)), and this is a story about a particular piece of technical debt which I was involved with.
 This is an interesting example because it demonstrates how the changing requirements of a changing business lead to the creation of technical debt.
-It's also a story with a happy ending, because I was able to implement a plan for fixing it.
+It's also a story with a happy ending, because I was able to successfully implement a plan for fixing it.

 ### CareersAuth

-In 2016, I was working on a redesign of the login experience for [Stack Overflow Talent](https://stackoverflow.com/talent/en), which is the portal that employers use to post job listings, create company pages and search for candidates on Stack Overflow.
+In 2016, I was working on a redesign of the login experience for [Stack Overflow Talent](https://stackoverflow.com/talent/en), which up until that time had been known as Stack Overflow Careers.
+This is the portal that employers use to post job listings, create company pages and search for candidates on Stack Overflow.

 I was changing this crufty old login page, with its prominent OpenID options: